MileHacker Logo

 Options

-• Tourist data-only SIM cards are available online or at major airports.
+• Tourist data-only SIM cards are available on the web or at major airports.
 Consider physical SIM cards or ESIMs from Airalo.

 • Portable Wi-Fi devices offer good connectivity and are available for rent online or at airports.